Samir-Farag/ICPR2024/README.md

 ## Proposed Models

 ### 1. Guided_SET_DCL.zip
-This includes all the code used for training and validating the Guided-SET-DCL approach, based on the official implementation of the baseline AAS-DCL.
+This includes codes utilized for training and validating the Guided-SET-DCL approach, based on the official implementation of the baseline AAS-DCL.

 ### 2. final_MRF.zip
-This includes all the code used in the implementation of the MRF initial labeling algorithm, which is used for guiding the proposed Guided-SET_DCL.
+This includes the implementation code of the MRF initial labeling algorithm, which is used for guiding the proposed Guided-SET_DCL.
 You need to generate initial labeling for the dataset before applying the code in Guided_SET_DCL.zip.

 ## Requirements